Connor Challey

 B.M.E., University of Wisconsin, Eau Claire

-Matthew Winarski will be joining the NDSU Gold Star Marching Band as the new Assistant Director of Athletic Bands for the Fall 2022 season.
-Matt has worked with the Gold Star Marching Band in various capacities since 2017, when he started as a graduate assistant at NDSU.
-With over a decade of marching band leadership, Matt will bring a wide depth of experience and knowledge to the GSMB staff.
+Dr. Matthew Winarski is the Assistant Director of Athletic Bands at North Dakota State University.
+Dr. Winarski has worked with the Gold Star Marching Band in various capacities since 2017, when he started as a graduate assistant at NDSU.
+With over a decade of marching band teaching and leadership, he brings a wide depth of experience and knowledge to the GSMB staff.
 He has worked with both high school and collegiate marching bands across the United States, including Alexandria Area High School Marching Band (MN), the University of Wisconsin Eau Claire Blugold Marching Band and Athletic Band, and the University of Memphis "Mighty Sound of the South" Marching Band.
-Matt has also worked with marching ensembles internationally, including the Colegio De Bagaces Marching Band in Bagaces, Costa Rica, and the Stabekk Skoles Musikkorps Smågardistene in Stabekk, Norway.
-Outside his marching band work, he also works as the Instrumental Ensembles Manager at Concordia College in Moorhead, MN.
-Matt has completed all coursework and comprehensive exams for his D.M.A. in Instrumental Conducting degree from North Dakota State University, where he also earned his Master of Music in Instrumental Conducting and Music Education.
-He received his Bachelor of Music Education from UW - Eau Claire.
+Dr. Winarski has also worked with marching ensembles internationally, including the Colegio De Bagaces Marching Band in Bagaces, Costa Rica, and the Stabekk Skoles Musikkorps Smgardistene in Stabekk, Norway.
+Outside of his marching band role at NDSU, he also works also the Instrumental Ensembles Manager at Concordia College in Moorhead, MN.

 Color Guard Instructor